mpnally/Terrifically-Simple-JSON/README.md

 ## When `_id` is missing

 When the `_id` property of a TS-JSON object is missing, as in the previous example, the object must still must correspond to an entity in the API data model.
 A JSON object with no `_id` should be read as a noun clause that references an entity.
-This example should be read as meaning
+The previous example should be read as meaning
 "The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155"